PretendoNetwork/website/docs/en_US/install/azahar.md

 ## Link a Pretendo Network ID (optional)

-To link a Pretendo Network ID (PNID), which is required for some features such as Juxtaposition, open the System Settings app in Azahar and click on Nintendo Network ID settings.
+Some games and apps require a Pretendo Network ID (PNID) to be linked before you can use them online.
+To link a PNID, open the System Settings app in Azahar and click on Nintendo Network ID settings.
 From here, you can either link an existing PNID or create a new one.
 Follow the directions on screen to create/link a PNID.